Compressed Air Tanks: A Beginner's Guide

 Compressed Air VS CO2

 For new players, using CO2 can be one of the easiest ways to get out on the field and start playing.
-You simply load the CO2 capsule, or cartridge, in and once it’s pierced, you can begin gameplay.
+Beginner paintball markers such as the Tippmann A-5 traditionally have used CO2 as the propellant.
+Additionally, paintball pistols almost all use CO2 as the propellant and come in 12 gram CO2 cartridges.
+You simply load the CO2 cartridge in, and once it’s pierced, your paintball pistol is ready to go!
 There are many sizes of CO2 cartridges available, from small 12-gram cartridges used in many paintball pistols to the standard 24-ounce refillable tank.

 Tank Size